chrisrzhou/quotes/src/quotes.md

 @Serenity Prayer #bible #serenity #wisdom

-> They claim their labours are to build a heaven, yet their heaven is populated with horrors.
-Perhaps the world is not made.
+> Perhaps the world is not made.
 Perhaps nothing is made.
+Perhaps it simply is, has been, will always be there.
 A clock without a craftsman.

-@Dr. Manhattan #watchmen #truth
+@Dr. Manhattan #creation #fate

 > Nothing is true, everything is permitted.